julienbergeron/magic-markdown-html/README.md

 The second script scan directories in order to find markdowm files (.md) and transform all of them in html files.

-The script use a Pandoc as the converter, as a default setting the script output clean semantic html without id in the various header level \<h1>, \<h2> etc.
+The script use Pandoc as the converter, as a default setting it output a clean semantic html without id in the various header level \<h1>, \<h2> etc.

 ## Pandoc Intallation